jacopotarantino/Cards-Against-Humanity/README.md

 *Flood control (something like you can only submit 1 message every 5 seconds) *Link to logout (delete PHP session)
-*Allow some HTML, but not other (whitelist of tags).
-Like allow <a href="">, but still strip out javascript.
-Possibly a few buttons for HTML (WYSIWYG?).
-Code highlighting for stuff in <code> tags.
+*Allow some HTML, but still strip out javascript.
+Possibly a few buttons for HTML (WYSIWYG?)
 *Allow registration, for being able to have a certain username permanently (and all the stuff that goes *with that, like "lost password")
 *Protection against non-existent chat room names e.g. /Chat2/room/?name=LOL *Support for all special characters (UTF-8)